sunnyyehuda/harris_corner_detector/README.md

 # Walk through
-there is an image from google, just for the example. set the master/ slave flag to 0 or 1 (if using with image stiching other wise can earase the partition).
+there is an image from google, just for the example. set the master/ slave flag to 0 or 1 (if you using it with image stiching program, otherwise can erase the partition).